There are a number of ways that people ended up with the surname Warland:

 Notes:

-According to Dr Faith's research, warland appears in the Domesday Book of 1086 more frequently in the so-called Scandinavian parts of England that were subject to Danelaw (east and north east).
+According to Dr Faith's research, the word 'warland' appears in the Domesday Book more frequently in the so-called Scandinavian parts of England that were subject to Danelaw (east and north east).
 It was often found in those areas in the form of 'scattered outlying areas - whole swarms of smaller settlements', not necessarily under a single manor.
 This may help to explain the origin of the Oxford Warland family (which has Scandinavian-origin DNA) and also possibly the Cambridgeshire Worland family.
 On the other hand, in Wessex (where the Dorset Warland family appears to have originated), the situation as described in the Domesday Book was a bit different and the peasants were more closely connected with the manor and its structure rather than living in independent outlying settlements.
 Dr Faith, however, notes that the way the Domesday Book portrayed the Danelaw area needs to be read carefully; in Wessex and Mercia, kings had established a strong network of well-founded centres where inlands were more common and so more noticeable in the Domesday Book in those areas.
 She also noted that 'outside the Danelaw many free people went unrecorded'.
-In other words, the peasants on warland in the non-Danelaw areas may simply have not been recorded in the Domesday Book, or were noted as 'villani' (Latin 'villanus', farm worker or bondman).
+In other words, the peasants on warland in the non-Danelaw areas may simply have not been recorded in the Domesday Book, or were noted as 'villani' (Latin 'villanus', villeins, farm workers or bondmen).

 Weirs and Wars